 Hours of Operation

 Pershing Community Center is the information center for Fort Leonard Wood recreation resources.
 We offer a variety of rooms for your personal or professional functions such as catered events, weddings, special events, training and classes.
-The community recreation center is also the home of Installation Wide Events and the BlackJack Bar & Grill.
+The community recreation center is also the home of Installation Wide Events.